HJMcSorley/UBC_MSc_thesis/Text-Thesis_McSorleyH_UBC-MSc/README.txt

 Note that each file is organized sequentially, matching the sequence of chapters and RMD files.
 Each plain text components was loaded into RStudio and knit thorugh 'bookdown' to complete the thesis.
 Citations are managed through Mendeley and generated automatically in combination with RStudio (library.bib, a BibTeX Database file).

+03_Data-Results does not exist as a text file, results were typed directly into the Rmd file in RStudio, to keep text alligned with code chunks and outputs.